In conjunction with the policies in this topic, lenders must also comply with, as applicable, but not limited to, the policies in the following:

 refinance transactions of a property that experienced significant rental interruptions such that income is not reported on the recent tax return (for example, major renovation to a property occurred in the prior year that affected rental income).

-When the subject property will generate rental income, one of the following Fannie Mae forms must be used to support the income-earning potential of the property:
+When the subject property will generate rental income and it is used for qualifying purposes, one of the following Fannie Mae forms must be used to support the income-earning potential of the property:

 The lender must obtain documentation that is used to calculate the monthly rental income for qualifying purposes.
 The documentation may vary depending on whether the borrower has a history of renting the property, and whether the prior year tax return includes the income.